Alaska Eviction Notice Forms

 Download: PDF | Word

-2. Handing the notice to a person of suitable age at the property AND mailing the notice by registered or certified mail with a return receipt;
+2. Hand delivery to a person of suitable age on the property who can accept the notice on behalf of the tenant, PLUS delivery by registered or certified mail

-3. Posting the notice in a conspicuous place at the premises, such as the entry door, AND mailing the notice by registered or certified mail with a return receipt.
+3. Posting at a conspicuous place on the premises, PLUS delivery by registered or certified mail

 Read more